-There are now 100 completed JLA PSPs addressing a wide range of health conditions and settings.
+There are now over 125 completed JLA PSPs addressing a wide range of health conditions and settings.
 The results of the PSPs have informed the allocation of research funding and helped raise awareness of priority research questions, with direct relevance and potential benefit to patients and the clinicians who treat them.

 In recent years, the JLA has been asked about alternative ways to undertake priority setting (such as setting priorities more quickly or using commercial sources of funding).
 In some cases, the JLA has aimed to adapt its method to support a particular set of circumstances.
 In other cases, where a proposal does not fit within the JLA principles, we have been unable to explore an idea further, meaning that the relevant stakeholders have been unable to set priorities with JLA support.